 Let’s look at a few of the examples from above.

-Emergency savings: Bottom line: shit happens, and if you don’t prepare for it, you’re just shooting yourself in the foot.
+Emergency savings: Bottom line: life happens, and if you don’t prepare for it, you’re just shooting yourself in the foot.

 Saving for an emergency should be an immediate priority.
 When you’re forced to put unexpected expenses on a credit card, it just sets you back even further and prevents you from making progress on all of your bigger savings goals.